Olari, Arad

-Olari (Varsánd) is a commune in Arad County, Romania, is situated on the Arad Plateau, on the Canalul Morilor, on the left bank of the river Crișul Alb.
+Olari (Varsánd) is a commune in Arad County, Romania, is situated on the Arad Plateau, on the Canalul Morilor of the river Crișul Alb.
 Its surface occupies 4767 ha.
 It is composed of two villages, Olari (situated at 35 km from Arad) and Sintea Mică (Szineke).

 Population

-According to the last census, the population of the commune counts 1942 inhabitants, out of which 52.2% are Romanians, 33.2% Hungarians, 8.0% Roms, 5.2% Slovaks and 1.4% are of other or undeclared nationalities.
+According to the last census, the population of the commune counts 1942 inhabitants, out of which 52.2% are Romanians, 33.2% Hungarians, 8.0% Romanis, 5.2% Slovaks and 1.4% are of other or undeclared nationalities.